-The information and instructions in the following sections help you to perform an online upgrade from Open Enterprise Server (OES) 11 to OES11 SP1 by using ZENworks 11 SP2.
-After you perform the steps in the following sections, your OES11 servers will be upgraded based on the schedule you set.
+The information and instructions in the following sections will help you to perform an online upgrade from Open Enterprise Server (OES) 2015 to OES 2015 SP1 using ZENworks 2017.
+After you perform the steps detailed in the following sections, your OES 2015 servers will be upgraded based on the configured schedule.

-To ensure that your upgrade runs smoothly, we recommend that you read the following sections before performing the work outlined in them.
+To ensure that your upgrade runs smoothly, we recommend that you read the following sections before performing the work outlined in them:

-- Section D.1, "Preparing the Environment," on page 101 - Section D.2, "Replicating the Channels to Your ZENworks 11 SP3 Server," on page 101 - Section D.3, "Preparing the Bundles for Upgrading," on page 102 - Section D.4, "Preparing the OES11 Servers for Upgrading," on page 102 - Section D.5, "Assigning the Bundles and Scheduling the Upgrades," on page 102 - Section D.6, "Reconfiguring OES Services after Rebooting," on page 104
+- "Preparing the Environment" on page 91 - "Replicating the Channels to Your ZENworks 2017 Server" on page 91 - "Preparing the Bundles for Upgrading" on page 92 - "Preparing the OES 2015 Servers for Upgrading" on page 92 - "Assigning the Bundles and Scheduling the Upgrades" on page 92

-D.1 Preparing the Environment
+Preparing the Environment

-Before you can use ZENworks 11 SP2 to upgrade OES11 servers to OES11 SP1, you must have the following:
+Before you use ZENworks 2017 to upgrade the OES 2015 servers to OES 2015 SP1, you must have the following:

-• A ZENworks 11 SP2 server installed and running in your network.

-For more information, see the ZENworks 11 SP3 Server Installation Guide

-- The ZENworks 11 SP2 Agent installed on each OES11 server that you plan to upgrade. - Each OES11 server registered with the ZENworks 11 SP2 server. - Each OES11 server updated with the latest OES11 and SUSE Linux Enterprise Server (SLES) 11 SP1 patches.
-It does not matter which update method you use.
+- A ZENworks 2017 server installed and running in your network.
+For more information, see the ZENworks 2017 Server Installation Guide. - The ZENworks 2017 agent installed on each OES 2015 server that you plan to upgrade. - Each OES 2015 server registered with the ZENworks 2017 server. - Each OES 2015 server updated with the latest OES 2015 and SUSE Linux Enterprise Server, (SLES) 11 SP3 patches: SLES11-SP3-Updates-bundle (with install action), SLES11-SP3-Poolbundle, OES2015-Updates-bundle (with install action) and OES2015-Pool-bundle.

+After the SLES11-SP3-Updates-bundle and the OES2015-Updates-bundle install successfully, reboot the machine and then remove the OES2015-Updates-bundle and OES2015-Pool-bundle assignments.

-D.2 Replicating the Channels to Your ZENworks 11 SP3 Server
+Replicating the Channels to Your ZENworks 2017 Server